HOW TO GET STARTED

 Classes can vary in size depending on the popularity of their specific engine package, and as you first begin exploring your options in karting, you will want to find members of your prospective classes when you visit the track and ask them questions regarding their specifics:

-- How many participants on average show up for your class every week?
+• How many participants on average show up for your class every week?

-Each Class has a specific age limit, a set of acceptable engine rules and restrictions, and a minimum weight requirement for the combined kart & driver together to ensure a fair playing field.
-Popular Class formats are set by the World Karting Association (WKA) and the rules for each are generally consistent across most karting clubs and tracks around the country, with perhaps only small differences between them in minimum weight requirements or accepted tire brands.
-The OVKA offers the following popular classes across these standard age divisions:
+Each Class has a specific age limit, a set of acceptable engine rules and restrictions, and a minimum weight requirement for the combined kart & driver to ensure a fair playing field.
+Popular Class formats at OVKA are set by the World Karting Association (WKA) and the rules for each are consistent across most karting clubs and tracks around the country, with only small differences in weight requirements or accepted tire brands.

 5-8 years old